 3. You spend too much time glued to screens

 In the time of remote work and learning, it is easy to find ourselves inside and attached to our screens all day.
 However, this can be used to your advantage.
 Since you don’t have to go through that long commute to the office every day, there’s more time to get outside and get some fresh air out on the course.

 4. Your clubs are too clean

-While some people are consistent with cleaning clubs, if your clubs are too clean and are free from grass stains or any wear and tear, it may be time to reevaluate how often you’re actually practicing (and be honest with yourself).
+While some people are consistent with cleaning clubs, if your clubs are too clean and are free from grass stains or any wear and tear, then that means you’re not really playing, so it may be time to reevaluate how often you’re actually practicing (and be honest with yourself).

 5. You aren’t finding golf tools in your laundry

 When was the last time you found some loose tees or divot repair tools in your washer and drier?
 If you can’t remember, then you’re either really good at putting things back in your bag after rounds, or you haven’t been playing often so you haven’t had the opportunity to leave various golf tools in your pockets.

 The COVID-19 weight gain is a very real thing and while that was excusable in 2020, more things are opening up, so you really have no excuse this time and should really get up and walk 18.
 What better way to get some exercise by doing something you love (or temporarily hate if your scores still suck).